DavidMaliglowka/DavidMaliglowka.github.io/37signals.md

 Up until 48 hours ago, I’d never maintained a portfolio.

-I could tell you this site was built using Jekyll, GitHub Pages, and classless CSS.
+I could tell you this site was built using Jekyll, GitHub Pages, and a whole lot of markdown.
 Or that I taught myself how to use Spline for animations.
 But honestly, the tech isn’t the point—the end result is.

-Here’s what matters: in just 48 hours, I shipped a personal website, a blog with two posts, a 3D animation, 1,000 words of copy, a resume, and even a 3D-printed monitor arm.
+Here’s what matters: in just 48 hours, I shipped a personal website, a blog with two posts, a 3D animation, 1,500 words of copy, a resume, and even a 3D-printed monitor arm.

 All because I want to work for you: 37signals.<a href="#footnote"><sup>†</sup><a>